Ask a Tradesman

 hello the height of base units are 720 +150 for plinth and 40mm for worktops =910 . one trick to make it look better just put a 15mm piece of matching material under work top

-- The Complete Kitchen and Bathroom Company 22nd Jan, 2012
+Complete Kitchen, Bathroom and Window Company 22nd Jan, 2012

 you have to laugh- as there is no correct height for w/tops.